 Special thank you to concert sponsors Winnipeg 150, City of Song

-This concert has been chosen as one of the first to be performed in the new Desautels Concert Hall, opening in September 2024 at the University of Manitoba.
+Dead of Winter is proud that Nestaweya will be the first choral concert at the new Desautels Concert Hall, opened September 2024 at the University of Manitoba.
+Lots of free parking available!

 Get your tickets HERE